kamranmuazzam/uloom/documents/surgery/ent/ent.typ

 - *Investigations:* Laryngoscopy + biopsy, imaging for staging.
 - *Treatment:* Depending on stage - radiation (early) or laryngectomy (advanced).

-*Always query long-term smoker with hoarseness >3 weeks for malignancy* #high-yield.
+#high-yield *Always query long-term smoker with hoarseness >3 weeks for malignancy*.

 == Multiple Papilloma of Larynx